Learning syntactic analysis in an easy and fast way

 A certain Saturday...

-On a hitherto quiet Saturday afternoon, my son, then a preteen in high school, turned to me and said:
+On what was until then a peaceful Saturday afternoon, my son, then a preteen in high school, turned to me and said:

 Searching then for what to do, the idea of making a mind map emerged.